 ATM Cyber Security: Automated teller machines (ATM’s) are a prime target for hackers who carry out attacks such as ATM Jackpotting Attacks.
 Why?
 The amount of money inside of them and the easy access to obtaining it.
 Some ATMs are filled with over $2,000 a day.
 That’s $14,000 a week.
 And $56,000 a month.
 Give or take the money going out from transactions, that is still a hefty sum of money.

 Eleven years ago, in 2008, the estimated sum of money lost to ATM attacks was over $1 billion.
 That sum is likely to have increased as hackers’ skills improve and the ways in which they go undetected are becoming more sophisticated.
 Financial losses are not the only cost.
 A loss of reputation and customer loyalty comes with ATM fraud.
-ATM related fraud increased by 26% from 2015 to 2016, with 23,588 attacks in the latter year, indicating the critical need for cyber security in financial institutions.
+ATM cyber security related fraud increased by 26% from 2015 to 2016, with 23,588 attacks in the latter year, indicating the critical need for asset risk management for financial institutions.

 Cyberattacks on ATMs can Come in Many Shapes and Forms

 ATM Specific Malware – i.e., CutletMaker, Ploutus D, ATM Proxy.

 ATM Cyber Security: Defending Against Rogue Devices and Black Box Attacks

 In any type of the above Cyberattack methods, hackers use hardware devices known as Rogue Devices, posing a significant threat to ATM cyber security.
 Either for triggering the ransomware or as a MiTM attack over the USB or the Ethernet interface.